 FUNDING AREAS: Religious, Youth, Human Services & Health, Education, Global

-OVERVIEW: Andrew Code, his wife Susan, and family move their philanthropy through the Code Family Foundation.
-The Codes strongly focus on Chicagoland and the Midwest in their philanthropy.
+OVERVIEW: Andrew Code, his wife Susan, and family conduct their philanthropy through the Code Family Foundation.
+The Codes strongly prioritize Chicagoland and the Midwest in their philanthropy.
 A top interest is supporting religious organizations: Code is among the founders of Chicago Fellowship, a religious nonprofit for men.
 The foundation keeps a low profile but appears to accept unsolicited proposals.

 BACKGROUND: Raised in Iowa City, Andrew W. Code received a B.B.A. and an MBA from University of Iowa.
 He worked at American National Bank and Citicorp, and was partner at Code Hennessy & Simmons.
 Code cofounded Promus Holdings and Promus Equity Partners in Chicago.

-RELIGIOUS: Andrew Code is among the founders of Chicago Fellowship, one goal of which is to help "men find relationship with other men for the purposes of accountability and support in pursuing and living Biblical truth."
+RELIGIOUS: Andrew Code is among the founders of Chicago Fellowship, which works to help "men find relationship with other men for the purposes of accountability and support in pursuing and living Biblical truth."
 The foundation was originally started by Code and a group of Chicago-area businessmen.
-It's clear that Code's faith is important to him, and he's been featured in some of Chicago Fellowship's podcasts.
-The family via their foundation steadily support Chicago Fellowship.
-Other grantees have included Breakthrough Urban Ministries; Soul City Church; Christian Life Ministries; Abundant Life Ministries; and International Teams, "a nondenominational Christian, evangelical ministry based in Elgin, Illinois, builds and sends missionary teams on summer, two year, and career commitments."
+It is clear that Code's faith is important to him, and he has been featured in some of Chicago Fellowship's podcasts.
+The family steadily supports Chicago Fellowship.
+Other grantees have included Breakthrough Urban Ministries, Soul City Church, Christian Life Ministries, Abundant Life Ministries, and International Teams, "a nondenominational Christian, evangelical ministry based in Elgin, Illinois, builds and sends missionary teams on summer, two year, and career commitments."

-YOUTH: Some of the Code family's grantmaking overlaps.
-For instance, some of the youth organizations they support also have faith-based aims.
+YOUTH: Many of the youth organizations the Codes support also have faith-based aims.
 The family has strongly supported Young Life, "a nondenominational Christian ministry that reaches out to adolescents through volunteers, staff, club meetings, and camps."
-Last decade alone, Young Life received $1.13 million from the Codes via their foundation.
+Last decade alone, Young Life received $1.13 million from the Code Family Foundation.
 Other grantees have included By the Hand Club for Kids, "helping kids in critical need of intervention have new and abundant life," Grip Outreach for Youth, and Inner City Impact.

-HUMAN SERVICES & HEALTH: The Codes have supported ridge Communities, which helps " transition homeless families to self-sufficiency by working with partners to provide mentoring, housing, and supportive services"; Grace Place for Children and Families; and Giant Steps, which works with those with autism.
+HUMAN SERVICES & HEALTH: The Codes have supported Bridge Communities, which helps " transition homeless families to self-sufficiency by working with partners to provide mentoring, housing, and supportive services," Grace Place for Children and Families, and Giant Steps, which works with those with autism.

-EDUCATION: Code and Susan both graduated from University of Iowa, with Susan graduating from the College of Nursing.
-Their mutual alma mater is the site of the Susan K. Code Nursing Scholarship.
+EDUCATION: Code and his wife both graduated from University of Iowa, Susan from the College of Nursing.
+Their mutual alma mater is now the home of the Susan K. Code Nursing Scholarship.
 Code is on the board of the University of Iowa Foundation.
 The family has also supported places like Catalyst Schools, Citizen Schools, and Holy Family School.

 LOOKING FORWARD: Andrew Code is still very much engaged in business but should be watched for greater giving down the line, particularly with respect to religious organizations.